kleinalex-01/PORTFOLIO-family-life-pwa-spa/README.md

 # Log 5 (25.06.10)

 New UI component to keep track of daily tasks.
 Pulled in database from firebase and re-made functions to display and modify data on the DB.

+# Log 5 (25.06.11)

+Fully functional "To-do" component.
+You can modify, delete and mark tasks as completed.
+They all write on server data, so others can see it as well in the family.
+Going forward, im thinking of refactoring and putting each functionality in it's own component, so the code becomes less crowded and more reusable.